Léonce Perret: Film career

 Perret saw working behind a camera as an extension of his theatrical work, unlike the rest of the theatre world who looked down on the cinema.
 In 1909, he directed his first three short films in Berlin.
 They included the pacifist film Pourquoi la guerre?
 Next, he began directing short films of 4–5 minutes from his own screenplays, such as Le Bon Juge and Fan-Fan le petit grenadier.

 From Berlin, he went back to Paris and found employment at the Gaumont Film Company under the artistic direction of Louis Feuillade.
 He started out there as an actor in a good number of films shot in the Gaumont studios at 53, rue de la Villette.
 He then moved up the ladder quickly at Gaumont thanks to his directing experience from Berlin.
 Around this time he met Valentine Petit, a singer and dancer who was working at the Folies Bergère.
 She became his wife several years later.
-Valentine acted in several of Léonce's films and helped him greatly in his business dealings.
+Valentine acted in several of Perret's films and helped him greatly in his business dealings.

-Léonce Perret and the cast at Gaumont worked with many actors including Suzy Prim, Yvette Andréyor, Suzanne Grandais, etc. Léonce acted in many of the films he directed.
+Perret and the cast at Gaumont worked with many actors including Suzy Prim, Yvette Andréyor, Suzanne Grandais, etc. Perret acted in many of the films he directed.
 Le Feu à la mine (1911), was one of his first films to be relatively successful.
-In 1913, he started the "Léonce" series which consisted of Léonce himself playing dramatic, comic and even burlesque characters; he would film around forty episodes of this series.
+In 1913, he started the "Léonce" series which consisted of Perret himself playing dramatic, comic and even burlesque characters; he would film around forty episodes of this series.
 That same year he directed the dramatic comedy Le Mariage de minuit (Midnight Marriage) featuring Suzanne Grandais, an actress he had discovered at the Moulin Rouge.
 Suzanne subsequently became quite popular.

 Even though the public still didn't know Perret by name, his face was starting to become familiar.
 In fact, until 1913, the names of the director and actors were not included in the credits due to the studios' near-prohibition.
-One day, Léonce demanded that Gaumont and Louis Feuillade include the leading actors' names in the credits, a precedent that was soon followed by all the other directors of the time.
+One day, Perret demanded that Gaumont and Louis Feuillade include the leading actors' names in the credits, a precedent that was soon followed by all the other directors of the time.

 Trying new techniques, Perret progressively filmed more outdoors and, sometimes, outside of Paris.
 He even experimented with the police genre with the trilogy Main de fer.
-The same year Léonce directed L'Enfant de Paris, the film that would mark the end of his financial difficulties and make his reputation as one of the best French directors of his era.
+The same year Perret directed L'Enfant de Paris, the film that would mark the end of his financial difficulties and make his reputation as one of the best French directors of his era.
 L'Enfant de Paris was subsequently remade several times.
-Léonce demonstrated with this film that French filmmaking technique rivaled that of the Americans, even the technique of the eminent American director D. W. Griffith.
+Perret demonstrated with this film that French filmmaking technique rivaled that of the Americans, even the technique of the eminent American director D. W. Griffith.